charlie-harvard/e28/p4/README.md

 Feedable News 2.0

+## Improvements based on P3 peer review feedback
+- On Search Results page, "Recent Searched Keywords" are linked to their result pages.
+- Removed un-used assets.

 ## Outside resources
 [News API](https://newsapi.org/docs)

 [JSONBin.io](https://jsonbin.io/)

 ## Notes for instructor
-There are 4 "pages", **Home**, **My Channels**, **Search Results**, and **Channel**.
+There are 4 "pages", **Home**, **My Channels**, **Channel**, and **Search Results**.

-On the Home page, I pull 5 top news using NewsAPI.
-On a popup window, I display news details and provide a button for user to add the current news source(domain).
+### Home page
+5 top news are pulled from [News API](https://newsapi.org/docs) using **Axios**.
+By clicking on a news title, a modal window displaying news details will pop up.
+It has a button for adding the current news source to My Channles (stored in [JSONBin.io](https://jsonbin.io/)).
+The number of newly added channels will be shown and this is implemented by **Vuex**.

+### My Channels and Channels
-On the My Channels page, I display a list of news sources that are saved on JSONBin.io.
-Users can remove saved channel(news source) from that list.
-And I use JSONBin API to update the remote JSON instance.
+My Channels displays a list of news sources that are saved.
+Users can remove saved channels(news sources) from the list.
+Changes will be saved to [JSONBin.io](https://jsonbin.io/) as well.

-By clicking on the news source domain link, Channel page shows up.
-A list of latest news on this domain will display on this new page.
+By clicking on the news source domain link, users will be redirect to the Channel page.
+A list of the latest news, which come from this domain, will be displayed.

+### Searching
 Searching function is implemented on the navigation bar.
-It utilizes NewsAPI to display 20 related news on Search Results page.

-Finally, on Search Results page, I use localStorage to store users recent search keywords.

-p.s.
-Since I am using NewsAPI's "Developer" plan, the Feedable app can only send up to 500 requests per day.
+In order to start a search, users need to enter at least 2 charactars in the text box.
+On the Search Results page, Recent search keywords are displayed and linked to the corresponding results.
+Recent search keywords are stored locally.